Guakamoli/aok-csp/README.md

 <!-- description -->
-This is a koa2 middleware used to set response header `Content-Security-Policy`.
+This is a deno koa2 middleware used to set response header `Content-Security-Policy`.

 [What is CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)
 <!-- description -->